NBKRedSpy/QM_SkipDaysCommand/README.md

 For visual feedback, the `sandbox` can be open while time is being processed.
 The sandbox does not have much of a performance impact.

-For slightly faster processing, keep the sandbox screen disabled keep the console open.
-The latter will prevent the ship's orbit from animating.
+For slightly faster processing keep the console open and do not show the sandbox screen.

 # Support
 If you enjoy my mods and want to buy me a coffee, check out my [Ko-Fi](https://ko-fi.com/nbkredspy71915) page.